Great Streets Plan

-The Great Streets Plan envisions Downtown as the heart of Austin and downtown streets as the primary signal of thriving urban life, vitality and vibrance.
-Essential to achieving this vision is curating a pedestrian experience that makes the streets become places for interaction and spending time, not just for passing through.
-The Greats Streets Program aims to enhance the livability, safety, and aesthetics of Austin’s downtown streets by creating “streets for people” via a more equitable balance of space between the roadway and the sidewalk zones and the implementation of enhanced streetscape standards.
-The City’s transportation mode hierarchy gives highest priority to pedestrian travel, then transit use, bicycle use, and lastly automobile use.
-Important to remember is that all users, regardless of mode, become pedestrians at some point.
+The Great Streets Plan envisions Downtown as the heart of Austin, and its streets as the primary signal of thriving urban life, vitality, and vibrancy.
+Essential to achieving this vision is curating a pedestrian experience that makes downtown streets become destinations, places for interaction and spending time as opposed to thoroughfares to pass through.
+The Great Streets Program aims to enhance the livability, safety, and aesthetics of Austin’s downtown streets by creating “streets for people”, a more equitable balance of space between the roadway and the sidewalk zones with the implementation of enhanced streetscape standards.
+The City’s transportation mode hierarchy gives highest priority to pedestrian travel, followed by public transit, bicycle use, and lastly automobile use.
+All users, regardless of initial mode of transportation, become pedestrians at some point, and the Great Streets Plan aims to highlight and humanize this hierarchy via the downtown streetscape design.

 Great Streets Plan Objectives

-The Great Streets Plan outlines a few simple but profound objectives:
+The Great Streets Plan outlines a handful of simple but profound objectives:

 Benefits of Great Streets